 The possibilities that coding offers fascinate me.
 Coding is the closest thing to magic we have.
-With magic you can do everything, while coding only restricts us to virtual worlds (and not even completely).
-Continual progress in peripherals will only shorten the gap to reality.
+With magic you can do everything, while with coding you can do everything virtually, and a lot even in reality.
+Continual progress in peripherals will only shorten the gap.
 This has continuously motivated me to dive into various coding related topics.

 At seven, I started to use computers, at ten I started to code, later I learned that there is more to it than just writing the source code itself.
 During the years as a pupil and student, I played around with many technologies: languages, libraries, tools, methodologies.
-And now, I earn my salary by using and applying some of them.
-In my spare time, I still play around with computer technology.
-For me, that remains the most enjoyable way of learning.
+And now I earn my salary using and applying some of them.
+Even in my spare time I play around with computer technology.
+For me it remains the most enjoyable way of learning.

 Over the years, I started to like and then support the free and open source software movement.
 I have contributed to various open source projects, mostly minor bug reports, bug fixes, or feature implementations.
 I helped maintain a Rust library for about half a year, when I was using it in a private project.
-The contributions I am proudest of are those to SBCL, foremost among them parts of the port the ARM32 architecture.
+The contributions I am proudest of are those to SBCL, foremost among them parts of the port to the ARM32 architecture.
 I publish some of my own software on my GitLab profile, my GitHub profile, and my own Gitea instance.

-As I already mentioned, I have been developing software professionally for a while and I did or do it in the following positions:
+As I already mentioned, I have been developing software professionally for a while and I did (or still do) it in the following positions:

 2013–2015 Software Engineer at IVU Traffic Technologies AG